Does Noom Work? We Asked 7 Dietitians

 Takeaway: Does Noom Work?

-Our opinion is that Noom is likely to work for the average patient, because one-on-one coaching has improved clinical outcomes compared with self-directed dieting, and because any diet that restricts calories below maintenance should cause weight loss.
+Our opinion is that Noom is likely to cause weight loss in the average individual, because one-on-one coaching is clinically shown to cause greater weight loss than self-directed dieting, and because any diet that restricts calories below maintenance should cause weight loss.

 Christine Byrne RD recommends using free tracking tools over Noom, because she doesn’t believe the app provides significant value justifying the price: “There are plenty of free food and calorie trackers out there, and the ‘lessons’ are made up of information that you can find for free online.”